-The Company has a Non-Discretionary Stock Repurchase Plan, originally approved by the Board of Directors in November 1993, under which management is authorized to repurchase up to 40,000 shares of the Company's common stock in the open market with the proceeds received from the exercise of employee stock options, directors' restricted stock awards and the Employee Stock Purchase Plan.
+The Company has a Non-Discretionary Stock Repurchase Plan, originally approved by the Board of Directors in November 1993, under which management is authorized to repurchase up to 40,000 shares of the Company's common stock in the open market with the proceeds received from the exercise of employee stock options and the Employee Stock Purchase Plan.

-The Company has a Discretionary Stock Repurchase Plan originally approved by the Board of Directors in November 2001, and amended from time to time under which management as of December 31, 2017 is authorized to repurchase shares down to 170,000 shares of common stock outstanding.
+The Company has a Discretionary Stock Repurchase Plan originally approved by the Board of Directors in November 2001, and amended from time to time under which management as of December 31, 2018 is authorized to repurchase shares down to 160,000 shares of common stock outstanding.